NicholasSynovic/nicholassynovic.github.io/content/summaries/the-loudest-duck.md

 types aren't characteristic of the entire group.
 But a problem arises when a speaking type is expected of someone, but isn't the case as this can demerit the speaker to the listener.

+### Chapter 7: The Tools in Your Toolbox

+The more tools that we have to handle diversity, the better leaders we will be within diverse organizations.

+Managers need to be aware of their playing fields, or spheres of influence.
+They need to be aware of who is in the dominant and non-dominant groups, whose quite and whose loud, and what the career goals and accomplishments of individuals are.
+They need to make sure everyone is heard, and that promotions are given out based on merit and not personal relationships.

+#### Think About the People on Your Team

+If you are a manager, make sure that the events that you plan are accessible to everyone.

+If you are an employee with unequal access to the manager, find ways to get to know each other.
+This could involve suppressing your Grandma.

+#### Learn to Recognize Other People's "Grandmas"

+If you are a manager, ask, listen, and be aware of who everyone is on your field.
+Try to understand the power dynamics between team members.
+Understand how you give feedback to others like and unlike yourself.

+If you are an employee, find ways to make your voice and yourself heard to your manager.
+Staying silent is not always the best answer.

+#### Fair and Equal With Access, Knowledge, and Feedback

+If you are a manager, understand that spending time with some employees means that you don't naturally spend time with other employees.
+Additionally, not everyone will appreciate, understand, or get used to your speaking style.

+If you are an employee, understand the value and usefulness of having access to your managers.

+#### Be Careful With Your Words, and How You Interpret the Words of Others

+Understand your own unconscious biases and work towards reducing them when others speak to you or when you speak to to others.

+#### The Silent Have Something to Say

+If you are a manager, make sure everyone has the ability to speak to you during meetings or privately.
+An open-door policy works best for this.

+If you are an employee, if you don't speak, your ideas won't be heard.
+Make sure that you either speak up when possible, or ask to speak.

+#### Results Should be the Determinant

+Make sure that rewards are given out based on the quality and (sometimes) quantity of the results of others, rather than on relationships.

+#### Conclusion

+Once you create a Noah's Ark of diversity, then you can start reaping the rewards of diversity.
+But to do so, you must be conscious of your words and actions.
+Furthermore, the company's culture must change as well to go beyond accepting, tolerating, including, and referencing diversity.
+Company's must understand the power dynamics, subtle actions, unwritten rules, unconscious perceptions, and backgrounds of many different groups.

 ______________________________________________________________________